What is File Server? Examples, Types, Features, Benefits & Working

 • It helps to decrease the storage space pressure of client system.

-• It can be used one file server at once without changing of your entire system.
+• Using one file server at once without changing of your entire system.

-• File server can be accessed remotely with using of WebDAV and SCP.
+• File server allows to access remotely by using of WebDAV and SCP.

 Disadvantages of File Server